 Bottom line

 Process mapping helps companies become more efficient with clear insights and defined goals to save time, money, and staffing.
-But process mapping was often a time-consuming and complex endeavor.
+But business process mapping was often a time-consuming and complex endeavor.
 Thankfully, things have changed.

 With Workfellow, you can automatically track processes without the hassle of slow, manual work.
 What's more, you'll get real-time actionable insights from day one thanks to AI-powered process intelligence software.